 Unsolicited Contact

-First of all, be careful when you get an uncertain e-mail, text message, or any type of direct message from someone you have not known.
-Very often, scammers cold-call their possible victims hoping that they will catch them off guard.
-If it has a link or attachment, delete it right away.
+Be cautious when you receive an email, text message, or direct message from someone you don’t know.
+Scammers often cold-contact potential victims, hoping to catch them off guard.
+If the message contains a link or attachment, delete it immediately.

 Too Good to Be True Proposals

-One of the red flags for most scams is that the proposal sounds too good to be true.
-Be it a heavily discounted product or a guaranteed investment return, such suggestions are usually bait.
-If it sounds too good to be true, then it probably is.
+Most scams feature proposals that sound too good to be true.
+This could be a heavily discounted product or a guaranteed investment return.
+Such suggestions are bait.
+If it sounds too good to be true, it probably is.

 Pressure to Act Quickly